Necronomicon: Hoaxes

 Lovecraft felt that a well-written weird story should be believable and constructed like a convincing hoax.
-To this end, many of his stories were written as if they were firsthand testimonials or news stories, leading some readers to believe there could be truth to them.
+Therefore, many of his stories were written as if they were first-hand testimonials or news stories, leading some readers to believe there could be truth to them.
 Lovecraft said he felt guilty when he heard of fans searching libraries for real-life copies of the Necronomicon.
-Pranksters occasionally listed the Necronomicon for sale in book stores or in library card catalogues.
+Pranksters occasionally listed the Necronomicon for sale in bookstores or in library card catalogues.
 The Vatican receives requests for this book from those who believe the Vatican Library holds a copy.

 Starting in the 1950s, various hoaxes were published that purported to be the real Necronomicon.
 However, none of these early hoaxes made a serious claim to authenticity and were understood to be homages.
 The early hoaxes typically combined excerpts of previously published occult books with references to Lovecraft's fiction.
 In 1973, George H. Scithers commercially published a hoax Necronomicon under his publishing company Owlswick.
 It featured an introduction by L. Sprague de Camp that purported it to be untranslatable and detailed a fictional history of various attempted translators who died mysteriously.
 In reality, it consisted of repeated, nonsensical glyphs in a fictional language known as Duriac.
 When some credulous customers believed it to be authentic, Scithers attempted to convince them otherwise.
 Around the same time, LaVeyan Satanists and some occultists became interested in incorporating Lovecraft's mythology into their rituals.